 Amy joined the CCSA Board in 2017.
 Amy is currently the Director of Forbes Preschool and has more than 20 years experience working in community based early childhood education and care.
 Amy holds a Bachelor of Teaching (Early Childhood Education) and Certificate IV in assessment and workplace training.
 Amy is committed to ensuring that all families can access an affordable early childhood education.

 Cathryn joined CCSA’s Board in October 2013.
-Cathryn has 12years of experience in early childhood services including working in family day care, long day care, after school care and preschool.
+Cathryn has extensive experience in early childhood services including working in family day care, long day care, after school care and preschool.
 Cathryn has a Bachelor of Teaching 0-5 years and is a Director at Dubbo West Preschool.